canonical/ubuntu.com/templates/kubernetes/docs/high-availability.md

 ## Control Plane

-An initial plan to make the control plane more resilient might be to simply add more master nodes with  `juju add-unit kubernetes-control-plane`:
+An initial plan to make the control plane more resilient might be to simply add more control plane nodes with  `juju add-unit kubernetes-control-plane`:

-![multi-master worker image][img-multi-master]
+![multi-control plane worker image][img-multi-control-plane]

 While this will add more machines, it doesn't work as may be expected.
-What happens is that the workers will randomly pick a master to communicate with and always use that master unit.
-This means if that master fails in a way that doesn't remove it from **Juju**, those workers are simply unable to communicate with the control plane.
-If workers arbitrarily pick the same master, they can also overload the master with traffic, making the additional units redundant.
+What happens is that the workers will randomly pick a control plane unit to communicate with and always use that unit.
+This means if that control plane unit fails in a way that doesn't remove it from **Juju**, those workers are simply unable to communicate with the control plane.
+If workers arbitrarily pick the same control plane unit, they can also overload the unit with traffic, making the additional units redundant.

-Load balancing the masters is the next logical step:
+Load balancing the control plane is the next logical step:

 ![single load balancer image][img-single-load-balancer]